DataFire/Integrations/integrations/generated/amazonaws_ssm/README.md

 * DocumentVersionNumber `string`

 ### DoesNotExistException
-* DoesNotExistException `object`: Error returned when the ID specified for a resource (e.g. a Maintenance Window) doesn't exist.
+* DoesNotExistException `object`: <p>Error returned when the ID specified for a resource, such as a Maintenance Window or Patch baseline, doesn't exist.</p> <p>For information about resource limits in Systems Manager, see <a href="http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ssm">AWS Systems Manager Limits</a>.</p>
   * Message [String](#string)

 ### DuplicateDocumentContent